Faculty-at-Large, Cultural Wellness Center

 What Students Can Expect from Me

-In my teaching, I seek to create a space where we can bring our whole, authentic selves, and the knowledge that has grown out of our experience.
+In my teaching, I seek to create a space where we can bring our whole, authentic selves, and the knowledge that has grown out of our experiences.
 We work together to develop an understanding of families and communities that acknowledges and values community assets and knowledge.
 We share the responsibility to pose critical questions.
-In my classes you can expects a lot of large and small group discussion, and reflective writing.
+In my classes, you can expect a lot of large and small group discussion and reflective writing.

 Teaching & Learning

 FSoS 2107: Preparation for Family and Community Engagement

 FSoS 3426: Drugs and Alcohol: Family and Community